asyncapi/website/markdown/docs/guides/validate.md

 In this guide, you'll learn multiple ways to validate AsyncAPI .

 ## Validate AsyncAPI documents
-Validating an AsyncAPI document can mean one of two things:
+Validating an AsyncAPI document can mean oneof two things:
 - Validation against the specification.
 - Validation against the best practices or company  rules also known as linting.